 If you’re trying to get users to convert, you need to make it as simple as possible for them to complete their purchase.
+That will dramatically improve ecommerce conversions on mobile.
 The idea is to ensure that they’re through with the purchase process before they get a chance to change their mind or get frustrated.
 So if this is the case, it’s crucial to reduce the amount of information they have to enter to finish the purchase.

 Another step you need to take to improve ecommerce conversions on mobile is button optimization.
 Increase the size of your CTA button and place it in an area where users can easily reach it with their thumb.
 And make sure the color of the button also contrasts with the background color so shoppers can easily find it.
 The Amazon checkout button is an excellent example.